hackmynutts/hackmynutts/README.md

 ---

 ## 🔧 What I'm Working On
+- 🚀 AL extensions and Power Automate integreations between local systems and Business Central for Mexican leasing company called Mi Nave.
-- 🚀 Implementing **CI/CD pipelines** for AL extensions using GitHub Actions and Azure DevOps.
+- 🌐 Implementing **CI/CD pipelines** for AL extensions using GitHub Actions and Azure DevOps.
 - 🔍 Learning **Power Platform**, **PowerShell scripting**, and **BC containerization**.
 - 🌐 Rebuilding older PHP + Oracle projects with clean JS frontend architecture.
-- ✍️ Writing blog-style content and documenting my learning publicly.
+- ✍️ Trying to commit almost every other day some of my studies.

 ---